How Vulnerability is the Heart of Business Storytelling

 If we protect the world from our darkness, we deprive the world of our light.

 In business, we often pronounce ourselves happy with what we consider “good” or “great” results, but this mindset is the enemy of our best work.
-At our company, we like to say, “Vulnerability is sexy,” because we’ve seen the power of vulnerability in unlocking the magic of brilliance.
+At our company, we like to say, “Vulnerability is sexy,” because we’ve seen the power of vulnerability in unlocking the magic of brilliance in business storytelling and writing.

 Thankfully, other business leaders are now asking how to invite vulnerability into their culture.
 Here are some keys to create a safe container for vulnerable sharing: